oracle-livelabs/apex/online-book-store-app/14-ai-vision/14-ai-vision.md

 ## Summary

-You now know how to configure REST data sources, set up automations, and define triggers in Oracle APEX.
+You now know how to configure REST Data Sources, set up automations, and define triggers in Oracle APEX.
 These skills enable you to integrate external data, automate tasks, and respond to events efficiently.

 You are now ready to move on to the next lab!